If this is okay with you, please close this message.

-It’s known as 'The Most Wonderful Time of the Year' but for many, myself included, it’s filled with anxiety and depression.
+It’s known as 'The Most Wonderful Time of the Year' but for many, including Kyle, it’s filled with anxiety and depression.

 When I was younger I loved Christmas.
 It was a time for spending with family and friends, going to parties and, of course, presents.
 But as I got older it started losing its lustre and I began to dread it.
 As soon as I spotted the first Christmas display in a shop, the pressure inside me would begin to build.

 My anxiety over the festive season got to the point where I started proclaiming that I hated Christmas, which lead to my being compared to the Grinch (a personal hero!).
 I’d even dress up as the Dr Seuss character on Christmas morning to deliver presents for my nieces and nephews.